michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-07-process-assessment.md

 - Conversations are dynamic and unpredictable
 - Complete transcripts provide evidence of methodology
 - AI can provide initial critique, reducing lecturer workload
-- Students can't rehearse a scripted answer—they must think in real-time
+- Students can't rehearse a scripted answer,they must think in real-time

 This chapter presents three complete assessment models that leverage AI to grade professional process.

----
+,

 ## Assessment Model 1: Simulated HR Consultation and Process Audit